getshaka-org/native-converter/README.md

 val bigLong: String = NativeConverter[Long].toJson(Long.MaxValue)
 ```

-Note that we must implement `fromNativeE(ps: ParseState)`.
+Note that we must implement `fromNative(ps: ParseState)`.
 The ParseState is used to build helpful error messages.

 ### Functions